mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/2015/TSC-meeting-2015-03-31.md

 Minutes
 =======

-Present: Pete, Ross, Stuart, Anders, Owen (and briefly Steven)
+Present: Pete, Ross, Stuart, Andrei, Anders, Owen (and briefly Steven)

 * Steven is working with Kitware regarding bundling ParaView 4.3 with Mantid.
 Steven will update Owen/Martyn when he's ready for us to start working on other platforms regarding this (Steven)
 * We need to solve some issues with leeyroy but look to go ahead in making this our default build plugin (Ross)